prepare.blog

 • Schedule your first inventory review for 3 months out

 The best prepper storage solutions aren’t expensive or complicated — they’re consistent and intentional.
 One shelf, a few food-grade buckets, clear labels, and a simple rotation schedule will put you ahead of 90% of households.
-These recommendations reflect over 12 years of Pacific Northwest field experience and my FEMA training — not theory from a product catalog.

 Don’t wait for the perfect setup.
 Start with Tier 1 this weekend: grab a few free buckets from a local bakery, buy a pack of Mylar bags, label everything with a marker, and set up one shelving unit.
 Build from there as budget allows.